 - Holy hell.
 That was hard.
 And cold.
 And dirty.
 But oh so cool!
 Good for us!

-So yesterday, when the picture popped up of my mom and me at camp on the last day on the mountain before heading down the rest of the way, I felt that old, familiar pang.
+So when a memory pops up, like this picture of my mom and me at camp on the last day on the mountain, I tend to feel that old, familiar pang.